sedostheatre/sedos.co.uk/input/about/faqs.md

 All cast, production teams and crew are required to help with the get-out.
 The cast are sometimes asked to help with the get-in, but not always.
 Production teams and crew are required to help with the get-in.

 If you want to find out more about Sedos, please email membership@sedos.co.uk for more details, and our membership secretary will be happy to get back to you.

+**Is Sedos committed to diversity?**

+Yes!
+Sedos is a founder member of [London Drama Societies](https://www.londondramasocieties.co.uk), which commits each member society to the following mission statement:

+“Collectively, we commit to take constant steps to be more inclusive and attract members and audiences reflecting London’s diversity.“We will identify and remove barriers to create a safe and inclusive environment.
+We want everyone to feel empowered to participate, on stage or off.
+We want stories to be told authentically.”

 ^^^ ![](/assets/39596528731_3d13b47b95_c.jpg)
 ^^^ Sedos' 2017 production of Priscilla Queen of the Desert: The Musical